 T2.
 Aliens.
 Big Momma’s House 2.

-Ok.
+OK.
 Maybe not that last one.

-But when we’re talking supplements, sequels are usually a poor imitation of the original, thrown together when an ingredient gets flagged up or banned.
+But when we’re talking about supplements, sequels are usually a poor imitation of the original, thrown together when an ingredient gets flagged up or banned.

-Which brings us to Pre Jym 2.0, the brand new pre workout from Dr. Jim Stoppani.
+Which brings us to Pre JYM 2.0, the brand new pre workout from Dr. Jim Stoppani.

-But the skyline didn’t stay perfect for long…
+But things didn’t stay perfect for long…

 Because despite the brand change, the drama, and the snazzy new label design, what we see here is an almost identical formula to the original.

-Is huperzine-A going to make or break your workout?
+Now, is huperzine-A going to make or break your workout?
 Absolutely not!

 Nothing is perfect.

-Not even the self-proclaimed “king”…
+Not even the self-proclaimed “king”!

-So where does Pre Jym get it wrong?
+So where does Pre JYM get it wrong?
 And where could it be better?

 Well, first up we have the inclusion of creatine HCL.

-The inclusion of leucine is a controversial one.
+Finally, the inclusion of leucine is a controversial one.

 The pre workout marketplace is rife with below-par products which hide their formula behind bogus proprietary blends or under-dose key ingredients, leaving you feeling ripped off.

-For the most part, you should be pleasantly surprised by Pre Jym.
+For the most part, you should be pleasantly surprised by Pre JYM.